ziaq/check-is-honeypot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It is a small utility that takes as input a key from the Redis db0 with contract address.
+Utility to check is token a honeypot.
+That takes as input a key from the Redis db0 with contract address.
 After checking you will get output to log, console and Redis db1.
 Output to log and console:
    ```sh
    02.05.2023, 18:33:06 :423 info [info]: Retrieved new key 0xCbA3992231CE5b7cc17c07a0C5B440b64f745F55 from db0